 Decisions and actions taken to maintain or increase one's employability or job satisfaction.
 Can include proactive choices to seek employment, promotions, special projects, or training to increase one's salary or prestige, or changing one's career goals.
 Also includes decisions and reactions to unforeseen transitions, such as a layoff, company restructuring, or an unsolicited job offer.
 Implies an individual, not one's employer, is aware and has control of one's career development.

-Career pathways are small groups of occupations within a career cluster.
+Small groups of occupations within a career cluster.
 Occupations within a pathway share common skills, knowledge, and interests.

 Career Technical Education

 High school and college programs that teach industry-specific skills, including math, writing, reading, science, and foundational knowledge and skills used in a career.
-CTE programs are directed and funded by the Perkins IV Law (see Perkins).
+CTE programs are directed and funded by the Perkins IV Law.
+(See Perkins.)

 Carl D. Perkins Career and Technical Education Act of 2006

-See Occupational Certification
+See Occupational Certification.

 A postsecondary educational institution that offers undergraduate programs, but usually no graduate degree programs.
 Undergraduate programs awards include certificates, associates' and bachelor's degrees.

 College Admission Tests

 A type of standardized exam used by most four-year colleges and universities to determine a prospective student's readiness for college-level study.
 A good test score can help a student enter their school of choice, obtain scholarships, and receive advanced placement or college credit.